-In this first phase of the process, you gather specific network-related information from the NetVault Bare Metal Recovery Client for use in the boot process, for example, NIC and SCSI interface values.
+In this first phase of the process, you gather specific network-related information from the NetVault Bare Metal Recovery Client for use in the boot routine, for example, NIC and SCSI interface values.
 This requirement includes the following values:

 - IP Address

 - Network Mask

 - Gateway

-- (Important: If the target NetVault Bare Metal Recovery Client is configured with multiple NIC/SCSI devices for access, Dell recommends that you gather the preceding information for each device.
-The Plugin Offline Client boot process recognizes all these devices and requests that you configure each, individually, with this information, but only one of the devices actually needs to be configured successfully for use.
+- i IMPORTANT: If the target NetVault Bare Metal Recovery Client is configured with multiple NIC/SCSI devices for access, Quest recommends that you gather the preceding information for each device.
+The Plug-in Offline Client boot routine recognizes all these devices and requests that you configure each, individually, with this information, but only one of the devices must be configured successfully for use.

-The following sections offer sample procedures that you can use to obtain these required values, based on the OS in place on the target NetVault Bare Metal Recovery Client.
+The following topics offer sample procedures that you can use to obtain these required values, based on the OS in place on the target NetVault Bare Metal Recovery Client.

-Gathering the information for Linux®-based NetVault Bare Metal Recovery Client ifconfig route
+Gathering the information for Linux-based NetVault Bare Metal Recovery Client ifconfig route

-- 1 Log on locally to the Linux NetVault Bare Metal Recovery Client, and initiate a terminal session. - 2 At the prompt, type the following command:
+- 1 Log in locally to the Linux NetVault Bare Metal Recovery Client, and initiate a terminal session. - 2 At the prompt, type the following command: